rschristopher/ischristtrue.com/src/truth.md

  why this world exists,
  and our purpose in this
  world of suffering and death.
-Such a path provides no worldly power or advantage -- the reward can only be truth itself.

 Is the world we perceive real?
 Is it all a dream?